APE-Systems/BetaSpring/README.md

-#Ape System
+#Ape Systems Development Branch

-> Athletic Performance Enhancement
+> Development and staging are done on this branch.
->
+> Features also merge onto this branch.
-> That's how we do it!
+> Development branch then merges to Master branch for production.